Troubleshooting: Scanner - How to clean your Fujitsu scanner

 Context: After heavy use, your scanner may need to be cleaned.
 Otherwise, your scanned student work may include unwanted markings, such as the image below:

-Example of scanner with dirty wheel:
+Example of dirty scanner wheel.png

 Materials Needed:

-If not already in your school, order a cleaning kit found here:
+If not already in your school, order a cleaning kit found here

 How to clean: